Skip to main content

 Deadline: Before your next JAKIM renewal audit or surveillance inspection.
 If your current EH holds a certificate from a non-HPB provider, treat this as immediate.

-Amendment 2 — Eksekutif Halal Required at Every Certified Branch
+2. Eksekutif Halal Required at Every Certified Branch

-For multi-site food manufacturers, logistics providers, and restaurant chains, this is a structural change with direct staffing implications.
+For multi-site food manufacturers, logistics providers, and restaurant chains, this is a structural requirement with direct staffing implications.
 Each branch must have its own named Eksekutif Halal with documented qualifications, a formal appointment letter, and defined authority within the branch-level JKHD structure.

-• New employees in halal-sensitive roles must complete halal training within 3 months of their appointment date
+• New employees in halal-sensitive roles must complete halal training within 3 months of their appointment date (Section 5(8)(c))

-• All processing staff must complete refresher halal training every 3 years
+• All processing staff must complete refresher halal training every 3 years (Section 5(8)(d))

 Action required: Establish a training tracking register that records appointment date and training completion date for all halal-sensitive roles.
 Set calendar-based refresh reminders at the 3-year mark for all current processing staff.
 Identify any staff hired within the last 3 months who have not yet completed documented halal training.